blindedResearch/chatsqc/README.md

   - Preprocess the reference materials offline.
   - Preprocess HTML files instead of PDF files.
   - Use the recommended `RecursiveCharacterTextSplitter()` instead of the `CharacterTextSplitter()` based on the [LangChain documentation](https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/recursive_text_splitter) of the `CharacterTextSplitter()`.
-  - Provide links/titles for the verified sources, relevant text chunks and the L2 distance of these chunks to the users' prompts.
+  - Provide links/titles for the verified sources, relevant text chunks, and the L2 distance of these chunks to the users' prompts.

 Furthermore, interfacing with LLM and Embedding APIs was simplified by the [LangChain](https://api.python.langchain.com/en/latest/api_reference.html) Python library.
 Similarly, the use of the [streamlit](https://docs.streamlit.io/library/api-reference) Python library has streamlined the development of our GUI.
 We have also capitalized on [Chris Klose's suggestions](https://discuss.streamlit.io/t/st-footer/6447/8) to change the streamlit footer default.